SofijaErkin/basic-tool-mac/linux/enlarge_vm_disk_space.md

 ### 1.1 Using VirtualBox Media Manager On Host/VirtualBox

-First, click the VirtualBox APP using your Trackpad; Second, find out the menu
+First, click the VirtualBox APP using your TrackPad; Second, find out the menu

 of 'VirtualBox' on the right of the apple logo; Third, find the menu of 'File'